MariusArlauskas/moviesProject/README.md

     ?? - bonus ideas, only if enaught time.

 # what is DONE (but might still be expanded):
-    Profile pages
+    Profile page
-        Showing basic users info
+        Showing users info
+        Showing users movies list
+        Movie dialog opens on click

     Movies page
         Showing all movies in cards
-        user can like or add movies to list by pressing icons near movie title, also posible to remove item from list by choosing - remove showing if a movie is liked or added to list (type is shown near button - completed, paused..) color indicating rating of the movie
+        User can like or add movies to list by pressing icons near movie title, also posible to remove item from list by choosing - remove Showing if a movie is liked or added to list (type is shown near button - completed, paused..)
+        Color indicating rating of the movie
-        Movies dialog with more info about movie
+        Movies dialog with more info about movie dialog has like, add to list and rating buttons

     Profile toolbar
         Toolbar easy navigation of personal info shows up when user is logged in